5 essential steps to make more strategic assortment decisions

 Are you looking for a simple ABC analysis based on just one criterion?
 Or do you need a more detailed ABC analysis that looks at multiple factors?

 For a quick and easy result that everyone can understand, it probably makes sense to go with a simple analysis.
-However, if you need a more granular breakdown of your assortment, you need to dive a bit deeper.
+However, if you need a more granular breakdown of your assortment, you will need to dive a bit deeper.

 Completing a simple ABC Analysis